Project Details

 - How much of the RSL ANZAC Village will be in construction at any one time?

-The renewal will take place over a decade and with construction undertaken in stages, carefully planned to meet the needs of both current and future residents.
+The renewal will take place over 10-15 years with construction undertaken in stages, carefully planned to meet the needs of both current and future residents.
 Construction will likely occur one stage at a time, however there may be some overlapping.
-The works program and timings will be updated and shared progressively as more detailed and accurate information becomes available.

 - How will it impact my home?